snicole2701/Salary_Calculator_Tax_Tables_Service/README.md

 - Retrieves the applicable tax information for the given income, age and period

 Get Rebate (POST/get-rebate):
-- Retrieves rebateinformation for given age and period
+- Retrieves rebate information for given age and period

 Health Checks (Get/health):
 - Confirms the service is operational by returning a status message